Helps you pick a university that's right for you. Location, environment and prestige are all important.

 Of course the academic programme is key to your further education, but if you're somewhere where campus life doesn't suit you, you're not going to get the most from your university experience.

 The first thing you need to consider is where do you want to go?
 Do you want to stay close to, or at home, or are you ready to fly the nest with gusto and head to the other side of the country, or even further afield?

 You may want to go away as far as possible from your parents or you may want to visit home at the weekends.
 Studying in the same area that you've grown up may sound dull, but it does have its advantages, including money (no need to rent a room) and no need to adjust to such a big change.

 This is an important aspect of picking a university.
 For many it's your first time away from home for a long period of time.
-You want to be the right distance and location to suit your needs, so give it some good thought.
+With this in mind it's important to pick the right location, so give it some good thought.

 If you're bursting at the seams to make the big leap, another thing to consider in where the university is.
-Do you want to be in a rural environment, close to nature, or go urban and pick a city campus location?
-Look at what's close to the university before you decide, as the social activities you'll have access to may be decided by its location.
+Do you want to be in a rural environment, close to nature, or go urban and pick a city-based campus?
+Look at what's close to the university before you decide, as the social activities you'll have access to may depend on its location.

 Indeed, if you have a great hobby you don't want to give up, it might be worth researching if the university has a group or club you can become involved with.
 If one isn't available it might be worth finding out how easy it would be to set up an organisation of your own, or if there is one outside the campus itself, but in the vicinity.

 Remember, a university's environment can determine much of your happiness.
 Be sure to pick one with a culture that suits you.
 You can often get the feel of a place by simply going there, so be sure to take advantage of open days.